SchroedingersBit/PfortGTPanama/sources/README.md

 # Sources
-Our sources of information, purchases made and installation paths are stored here.
+Our sources of information, our purchases and installation paths are stored here.